MDV (TV station): History

 MDV began broadcasting on 1 January 2006 as Ten Mildura, jointly owned by the incumbent broadcasters WIN Corporation and Prime Television.
 In January 2009, Macquarie Media Group tried to exchange a 50% stake in Mildura Digital Television from Prime Television, with its 50% stake in Darwin Digital Television, after losing a court challenge in late 2008 and advising the Australian Competition & Consumer Commission.
 However, Macquarie won its court appeal about selling Darwin Digital Television in exchange for MDV, on 12 January 2009.

 On 1 July 2016, due to WIN Television becoming the Network 10 affiliate in the region, MDV switched its affiliation to the Nine Network and rebranded as Nine Mildura.

-On 1 July 2021, due to WIN Television becoming the Nine Network affiliate in the region, MDV switched back its affiliation to Network 10.
+On 1 July 2021, due to WIN Television re-acquiring the Nine Network affiliate in the region, MDV switched back its affiliation to Network 10.
 On 31 December 2021, one of the joint-venture partners of MDV, Prime Media Group, was acquired by Seven West Media.